"...'a standout lawyer in a very talented group'...'extremely experienced and seasoned, with superb judgment.'"

 Chambers USA 2006

 Kenneth Geller is Managing Partner of the firm and a leading member of the Supreme Court & Appellate practice.
-Described by Chambers USA
+Ken has written or edited some 300 briefs and certiorari petitions, argued more than 40 cases before the US Supreme Court, and briefed and argued cases in most of the US courts of appeals and many state supreme courts.
+Chambers USA 2007

 named him to the top band of its “America’s Leading Lawyers for Business” list, noting that “Ken Geller has over 40 Supreme Court arguments under his belt, many of them for household names such as Ford, Chrysler and GM.
 ‘Never less than immaculately prepared,’ reported market observers, his is a familiar face in the highest courts.”

-Prior to joining the firm, Ken served as Deputy Solicitor General of the US Department of Justice (1979-1986) and as Assistant to the DOJ’s Solicitor General (1975-1979).
-Between 1973 and 1975, he worked as Assistant Special Prosecutor for the federal government’s Watergate Special Prosecution Force.
+Prior to joining the firm, Ken served as Deputy Solicitor General in the US Department of Justice (1979-1986) and as Assistant to the Solicitor General (1975-1979).
+In 1983, while serving as Deputy Solicitor General, Ken received the Presidential Award for Distinguished Service in the field of law.
+Between 1973 and 1975, he worked as an Assistant Special Prosecutor for the federal government’s Watergate Special Prosecution Force and was involved in trial, grand jury and appellate work related to the Watergate criminal prosecutions.
 Previously, he worked with a law firm in New York and, between 1971 and 1972, served as Law Clerk to The Honorable Walter R. Mansfield, US Court of Appeals for the Second Circuit.

 (10th ed.
 2013), the preeminent treatise in its field, as well as the Supreme Court chapters in Business and Commercial Litigation in Federal Courts